litentry/evm-processor/archiver/README.md

 ### TODO

-- Add streaming mode to update when new blocks are published.

-- Sometimes data request fail and need to be re-run, we need to ensure this restarts from the last block indexed in the range + 1 and keeps restarting when required until the range is complete.

 - Create a deployment process that handles the creation of multiple instances of the application.
 Good logging is essential to prevent errors being ignored, creating gaps in the data.

 ## Decisions